jakobsen/eaj.no/content/posts/big-o-notation/2020-05-02-big-o-notation.md

 In the above function, we are always doing the same thing: Get the first two elements, add them together, and return the result.
 No matter how long the array is, this won't change (unless the array only contains one element and we get an error, but let's ignore that).
+This means that the best, average, and worst case are all the same.
 The runtime is $\Theta(1)$.
 ![](./sum_of_first_two_elements.png)